 Using a solution that doesn’t mention this, puts your scope at risk.
 The cleaning solution could potentially damage the optics or even take off the coating.
 Instead of looking through a clear scope, it would be like looking through a dirty pop bottle.

 Know the type of solution you’re using is very important.
 Scoping scopes aren’t cheap.
 Just because you want to cheap out on a cleaning solution, you wasted hundreds, if not, thousands of dollars.

 Dealing with dust

 Most beginners think you can use any paper to clean a lens.
 This is completely incorrect and if anything, dangerous to the lens.
-My recommendation is either a pre-moistened lens cleaning wipes or a soft glasses cloth to clean a lens.
+My recommendation is either a pre-moistened lens cleaning wipe or a soft glasses cloth to clean a lens.

-Using a rough cloth with dirt on your lens is a recipe for bad news.
+Using a rough cloth with dirt on your lens is a recipe for the bad news.
 You’re just asking for your optics to get damaged.
 But, later in this article, I’ll discuss other methods to consider to clean your optics.

 6 easy steps to clean a spotting scope

 If you’re using a spotting scope indoors or outdoors, dust is going to settle into them.
 It’s inevitable.
 Depending on the environment, it can be less or more.
 Most of us are inclined to quickly grab a random cloth and rubbing away.
 Contrary to popular belief, this is honestly the fastest way to ruin your scope.

 But, what is the right way to clean your spotting scope?
 Good question!
 Below are my 5 easy steps to clean a spotting scope.

 Most spotting scopes come with a user’s manual.
 This is an important key because not all spotting scopes are created the same.
 Within user manuals, your device may require a special type of solution to clean its optics.
 If you’ve had experience with spotting scopes, you’d know each manufacture uses different coating types and chemicals.